Individual Therapy vs Group Therapy – Which One Will You Choose?

 4. Altruism: Participants in group therapy share their courage and strengths, which not only help them through talk therapy but will assist others in the group.
 This helps to boost confidence and self-esteem.

 5. Development of Socialization Techniques: this therapy provides an encouraging environment for the group members to actively practice newly learned behaviors.
-This group is designed to be supportive, which allows the members within the group to experiment with the new behaviors without judgment of error.
+This group is designed to be supportive, which allows the other group members to experiment with the new behaviors without judgment of error.

 6. Imitative Behavior: people will learn to imitate the positive behavior of others as well as model the behaviors of the therapist.